-Launched amid a barrage of patriotic fervour, the Metro was for two brief years, Britain’s most fashionable car – it proved a continued success for the company, too, racking up more than two million sales during its 17-year production run.
+Launched amid a barrage of patriotic fervour, the Austin Metro was, for two brief years, Britain’s most fashionable car – it proved a continued success for the company, too, racking up more than two million sales during its 17-year production run.

 Sadly, its success alone was never going to be enough to stop BL falling further behind the other major players during the 1980s.

-THE creator of the Mini, Sir Alec Issigonis had long been planning an expansion of his Mini concept for some time.
-He correctly asserted that the Mini/ADO16 package was the way to go forward with small family cars, but felt that the idea needed expanding somewhat in terms of practicality from the Mini.
+The creator of the Mini, Sir Alec Issigonis, had been planning an expansion of his Mini concept for some time.
+He correctly asserted that his Mini/ADO16 package was the way to go forward with small family cars, but felt that the idea needed expanding somewhat in terms of practicality from the Mini.

 Replacing the irreplaceable

 Back in 1967, Alec Issigonis took the unprecedented step of asking George Harriman if he could step down from his role as head of new car development, so that he could concentrate his efforts on creating a new Mini.

 After much persuasion, Harriman agreed with his idea and soon Issigonis gathered around him a small team of hand-picked Engineers – as he had done previously with the Mini – in order help him with his creation.
 By the start of 1968 and very much in the background compared with wider company events, the wonderful little car began to take shape.